Publishing a book about witches almost broke my Christian friends.

-Here’s the thing: I was raised a Christian and I am one now.
-If you have any questions, I’m a Mormon.
-You can see stuff ’bout it here, here, and here.
+Here’s the thing: I was raised a Mormon (yes, we believe in and follow Christ) and I am one now.
+If you have any questions, you can see stuff ’bout it here, here, and here.
 I’m an old fashioned kind of gal.
 I don’t drink, smoke, and didn’t do the pre marital sex thing.

 I also write fantasy about witches.

 When Miss Mabel’s first came out, my friend Terry, as a kind of aside, mentioned that I’d probably have people who refused to read it because, well, it’s about witches.
 JK Rowling got it in spades, right?
 Nobigdeal, guys.
 NO BIG DEAL.

 Yes, that happened as Terry predicted.
 A lot.
 Which is totally fine with me.

 As Miss Mabel’s School for Girls continued to do better and better, (check out an awesome Barnes and Noble article that included Miss Mabel’s here) I had more people emailing me about the book.
 Some of them were really excited . . .

 . . . until they found out it had witches.

 Honestly, it’s never bothered me.
 In fact, that’s their right.
 I turn away erotica books because I don’t enjoy them or their content.
 In fact, I totally admire people with that conviction to stand up for what they believe.
 I know how frightening that can be, so I’d never judge another person for turning away my book because it may clash with their spiritual beliefs.

 That being said, I’ve had a lot of readers ask me what it’s like to write about witches as an active, go-to-church-every-week Christian.